 The Nikon S3 is a simplified version of Nikon's flagship SP model.
-Both are professional quality 35mm rangefinder cameras as usable today as they were over 40 years ago when they were introduced.
+Both are professional quality 35mm rangefinder cameras as usable today as they were decades ago when they were introduced.
 The S3 shares most of the parts of the SP with the notable exception of the viewfinder system.

 A clear, accurate viewfinder is highly desirable on a rangefinder camera.
 In this regard the Nikon SP had few competitors.
 With that said, why did Nikon create the S3?
 The Nikon SP viewfinder was expensive to manufacture.
 By creating what is essentially an SP but with a simpler finder, Nikon could sell a quality camera for less money.
 The S3 was pitched as an ideal second body for those owning an SP, and as a quality camera for those not needing one of the best viewfinders available.
 In my opinion, the S3 viewfinder is of excellent quality even though it is not as sophisticated as the SP's.
 Only a few cameras ever made can compare to the Nikon SP.